Breast Implant Illness Tests

 Germany

-In November 2019, the court assigned a psychiatrist who told her breast implant illness did not exist and said her illness was caused by social media.
+In November 2019, the court appointed a psychiatrist who told her breast implant illness did not exist and said her illness was caused by social media.

 The woman did not accept this decision and applied for a second review.
 In February 2020, she was assigned an environmental medicine specialist, Dr. med.
 Martin Schata in Düsseldorf, who ran extensive blood work.
 In May 2020, she got her new decision: